xiaoylu/leetcode_category/Javascript/Readme.md

 alert(savings.getBank());                   // => JP Morgan Chase
 ```

-Namespaces
----

-JavaScript does not support namespaces.
-All the code shares a single global namespace which is the window object in the browser.
-Always be careful NOT to pollute the global namespace.

-How to achieve namespaces in Javascript?

-* Use `var` to declare local variables inside functions
-* Declare objects which has `this` keyword

 Anonymous Immediate Function
 ---
 The anonymous immediate function is the function wrapped in parentheses